2024 Best Computer Software & Applications Schools in Kentucky

 If you aren't interested in a particular degree level and want to know which schools are the overall best at delivering an education for the computer software degrees they offer, see the list below.

-Sullivan University is a great choice for students interested in a degree in computer software & applications.
-Located in the city of Louisville, Sullivan University is a private for-profit university with a small student population.
+Sullivan University is a good option for students interested in a degree in computer software & applications.
+Located in the large city of Louisville, Sullivan University is a private for-profit university with a small student population.

-Graduates who receive their degree from the computer software program earn around $29,589 in the first couple years of working.
+Students who receive their degree from the computer software program make an average of $29,589 for their early career.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.